PM Lee's National Day Rally to be held in front of 2,000 studio, Zoom attendees

 The Straits Times will also live-stream the rally on its website, Facebook page and YouTube page.

-ST will be bringing you live coverage of the annual event on our website.
-Get instant updates on key announcements in our live blog.
+There will also be instant updates on key announcements in a live blog.